caol777/Club-proxmox-server/README.md

 When you run iptables -t nat -L -n -v You will see a NETMAP section in the post routing section.
 That is to Set up 1:1 NAT.
 Sadly we cant get it working so if you see it remove it.

+After doing that we need to add a MASQUERADE rule to push all of the public network connectivity to the LAN

+iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

+This command does that.

 Now on to automation

 https://adaptable-april-ff0.notion.site/actually-doing-evan-s-lab-a44ac1a906a74b5abd0b72062454da6c